We inform visitors that the museum will close at 4 pm on Saturday, December 24

-Marcel Jean was born in 1900 in La Charité-sur-Loire.
+Marcel Jean was born in 1900 in La Charité-sur-Loire, France.
 He studied at the École nationale des Arts Décoratifs in Paris, and in 1924 moved to the United States to work as a textile designer.
 Two years later Jean returned to Paris, where he matured an interest in Surrealism and subscribed to the journal Révolution surréaliste directed by André Breton.
-He joined the movement in 1933, when he befriended the Surrealists Breton, Paul Eluard, Benjamin Péret and René Crevel.
-From that moment onwards he participated in Surrealist meetings, exhibitions and publications, becoming one of the first chroniclers of the movement.
+He joined the movement in 1933, when he befriended the Surrealists Breton, Paul Eluard, Benjamin Péret, and René Crevel.
+From that moment onwards he participated in Surrealist meetings, exhibitions, and publications, becoming one of the first chroniclers of the movement.

 In the 1950s Jean embarked on an extensive analysis of the Surrealist movement with the Histoire de la peinture surréaliste.
 He later edited Jours effeuillés, Jean Arp’s collection of writings.
 By the end of the 1960s Jean held a pre-eminent position among the scholars of Surrealism and was invited to lecture on the subject at the Museum of Modern Art in New York.
 In 1976 he dedicated forty medal-effigies to Surrealist characters and motifs and two years later he published the Autobiographie du Surréalisme, an anthology of Surrealist writings.
 In 1991 he published his memoirs, Au Galop dans le vent paraît.
 Marcel Jean died on 4 December, 1993 in Louveciennes.